 What is Polling ?

-Polling is usually implemented by a loop that is used to check some condition repeatedly.
+Polling is usually implemented by a loop that is used to check some conditions repeatedly.
 Once the condition is true, appropriate action is taken.
 This wastes CPU time.
 For example, consider the classic queuing problem, where one thread is producing some data and another is consuming it.
 To make the problem more interesting, suppose that the producer has to wait until the consumer is finished before it generates more data.
 In a polling system, the consumer would waste many CPU cycles while it waited for the producer to produce.
 Once the producer was finished, it would start polling, wasting more CPU cycles waiting for the consumer to finish

 To avoid polling, Java includes an elegant interprocess communication mechanism via the wait( ), notify( ), and notifyAll( ) methods.
 These methods are implemented as final methods in Object